Brantlab/CFD-HUGO/content/FAQ/auxiliary.md

 8. **8.** Non-emergency assistance: Auxiliaries can assist with non-emergency tasks such as fire station maintenance, vehicle cleaning, or organizing equipment.

-9. **9.** Emergency Response: Bringing equipment to the scene with valid EVOC certification and sign off
+9. **9.** Emergency Response: Bringing equipment to the scene with valid EVOC certification and provided they have been signed off.

-10. **10.** Emergency incident:  Vol FF, FF1, EMT/EMR is achieved will be allowed on incident runs as long as signed off.
+10. **10.** Emergency incident:  Auxiliary members who have achieved Vol FF, FF1, or EMT/EMR certification will be permitted to participate in incident runs, provided they have been signed off.

 ## Requirements to be an auxiliary